 Currently, no approved vaccine or countermeasure exist.

-The Emerging Pathogens groups are currently testing a ChAdOx1 based candidate vaccine for Nipah Virus in pre-clinical trials.
-This has shown promising protection against disease in animals including partial protection against Hendra virus, a related virus.
+The Jenner Institute are currently testing a ChAdOx1 based candidate vaccine for Nipah Virus in pre-clinical trials.
+The vaccine targets the viral glycoprotein (G), one of two surface antigens on the surface of the virus.
+The vaccine has shown promising protection against disease in animals including partial protection against Hendra virus, a related virus.
 This is an important step forwards towards the development of a vaccine for use in humans.